 Amjevita Approval History

-- Treatment for: Plaque Psoriasis, Rheumatoid Arthritis, Ankylosing Spondylitis, Ulcerative Colitis, Crohn's Disease, Maintenance, Psoriatic Arthritis
+Treatment for: Plaque Psoriasis, Rheumatoid Arthritis, Ankylosing Spondylitis, Ulcerative Colitis, Crohn's Disease, Maintenance, Psoriatic Arthritis, Juvenile Idiopathic Arthritis

-Amjevita (adalimumab-atto) is an anti-TNF-α monoclonal antibody biosimilar to Humira, approved for the treatment of various inflammatory diseases including rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, Crohn’s disease, ulcerative colitis, and plaque psoriasis.
+Amjevita (adalimumab-atto) an anti-TNF-α monoclonal antibody biosimilar to Humira, approved for the treatment of various inflammatory diseases including rheumatoid arthritis, juvenile idiopathic arthritis, psoriatic arthritis, ankylosing spondylitis, Crohn’s disease, ulcerative colitis, and plaque psoriasis.

 The FDA approval of Amjevita was based on analytical, nonclinical, pharmacokinetic and clinical data supporting biosimilarity to the reference product Humira.
 Safety and immunogenicity were also comparable.

 Amjevita comes with a Boxed Warning alerting health care professionals and patients of the increased risk of serious infections and malignancies.
 The most common reported side effects include infections (including upper respiratory, sinusitis), injection site reactions, headache, and rash.

 Development History and FDA Approval Process for Amjevita

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.